MollyC98/Cart315_GamePrototyping_Desktop/JOURNAL_entry01.md

 • Stars: Stars are special collectibles that players can acquire by solving particularly challenging or hidden puzzles.
 Collecting stars contributes to achieving certain endings and offers additional insights into the game's lore.

+#### Merits

+• Multiple tools and sigils make the game interesting enough for the users to be stimulated enough and actually look for solutions within the game.

+• Different tools in the game have very different purposes that helps in the progression of the gameplay and makes you want to come back and play it again.

+#### Demerits
+• The tools are beautifully designed but there’s not enough clarification on how they work.
+Sometimes you need to troubleshoot or go to YouTube to find solutions.

+• Some of the tools like the “box” has too many constraints.
+As a player you can just jump on it and carry it which makes it difficult to surpass some levels within the game.

+• Another problematic tool is the connector, which again has the same problem as the box, it has limitations but those are not clear within the game.

+### Why I love this game?

+• Mind blowing fantastic OST

+• Philosophical Depth: The game delves into profound philosophical questions about consciousness, existence, free will, and the nature of reality.

+• Intellectual Challenge: "The Talos Principle" is a puzzle-solving game that offers a significant intellectual challenge.
+The puzzles become increasingly complex, requiring creativity, critical thinking, and problem-solving skills.

+• Rich Narrative: The game weaves a compelling narrative through environmental storytelling, audio logs, and philosophical texts.

+• Atmospheric World Design: The game features visually stunning environments that create an immersive atmosphere.
+The combination of ancient ruins, futuristic elements, and serene landscapes adds to the overall experience.

+• Freedom of Exploration: While primarily a puzzle game, "The Talos Principle" allows a degree of freedom in how players approach puzzles and explore the virtual world.
+This non-linear aspect can be appealing to those who enjoy open-ended gameplay and the freedom to explore at their own pace.

+• Artificial Intelligence Themes: The exploration of artificial intelligence, consciousness, and the relationship between humans and machines adds a sci-fi element to the game.
+Those interested in themes related to AI ethics and the potential future of technology may find that intriguing.